You've got questions? We've got answers!

 How does the admission process work?

-Invited students interested in receiving more information about the program indicate their interest in Seamless Admission on the online interest form.
+Invited students interested in receiving more information about the program indicate their interest in Seamless Admission on the online interest form found here.
 After a student officially indicates interest, Auburn University forwards the student’s application and educational information to Auburn University at Montgomery (AUM).
-In February, Seamless Admission sends, electronically and by regular mail, interested students more information about the program and how to reserve a space in the program.
+In February, Seamless Admission sends, electronically and by regular mail, interested students more information about the program, including how to reserve a space in the program.
 Invited students are not officially accepted into the program until they have paid a confirmation deposit to reserve their space.
 Since spaces in this very popular program are limited, students are urged to submit their interest and reserve their space as early as possible.
 The confirmation deposit will be accepted until June 1 or until the program is full (whichever date comes first).

-If you do not meet the eligibility requirements to take classes on the Auburn Campus, you may opt to take the Math Placement exam or to send updated ACT or SAT test scores for reevaluation for campus choice.
-For more information regarding the Math Placement exam, please contact the Seamless Admission Office at 334-244-3460 or at firstname.lastname@example.org.
+If you do not meet the eligibility requirements to take classes on the Auburn Campus (min score of 20 on the math portion of the ACT and min score of 18 on the English portion of the ACT), you may opt to take the Math Placement exam or to send updated ACT or SAT test scores to AUM for reevaluation.
+For more information regarding the Math Placement exam, contact Freida Warren at 334-244-3721 or via email at email@example.com

 If I am denied admission to Auburn University on February 15th or after, will all the spots in the Seamless Admission program be taken by people who were denied admission before me in November and December?